Bringing the United Kingdom closer to Europe since 2013

 AEGEE-London is the perfect place if what you want is to know students and young workers who enjoy the incredible city of London and share the common belief of a united and open Europe.
 Our main activities are social drinks, day trips to places around London and exchanges with other antennae.
 This city has a high density of classy and old English pubs where a pint of beer or cider can be afforded even by the most tight millennial budgets.

-Our social drinks include pub crawls, gathering for the Eurovision Song Contest, informative drinks to explain what are Summer Universities or university lectures at University College London.
-On our day trips we have been to Kew Gardens, Epping Forest, Brighton, Canterbury, Birmingham, and many other places.
+Our social drinks include pub crawls, gathering for the Eurovision Song Contest or informative drinks to explain what are Summer Universities.
+On our day trips we have been to Kew Gardens, Epping Forest, Brighton, Canterbury, Birmingham and many other places.

 Activities around Europe